 Kretzman has also argued the dangers of uncoordinated fragmentation: IT entropy in reverse: ITSM and integrated software.

 1 In 1990 Wired Magazine published the observation that as an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches 1.0.
 As an experiment in memetics, it taught us a lot about psychological tendencies towards hyperbole.
-The Wired observation is now termed Godwin’s Law of Nazi Analogies. http://en.wikipedia.org/wiki/Godwin%27s_law 2 Consulting firm Forrester has now given us Forrester’s Law of Deck Chair Analogies as a corollary.
+The Wired observation is now termed Godwin’s Law of Nazi Analogies. http://en.wikipedia.org/wiki/Godwin%27s_law 2 Consulting firm Forrester has provided us enough ammunition for Tucker’s Law as a corollary.